GeoPlatform/node-gpoauth/README.md

 >```
 ---
 > ## accessGranted (optional)
-> This event is called when a user has a valid JWT and are about to be passed on for reqular request processing.
+> This event is called when a user has a valid JWT and are about to be passed on for regular request processing.
 This event can be used as a kind of catch all middleware for more granular access control based on the user requesting the resource.
 The JWT can be accessed via req.jwt and user information can then be used to futher restrict access to resources.
 (See example below).
 >
 >**NOTE:**
 >By default, if this event is not implemented the request will be treated as a regular request.